dcunited001/dcunited001.github.io/_drafts/caelis-ruissent-avoiding-the-engineered-collapse.md

 # TL;DR;

 ### Billions of People Will Die In A Plan To Orchestrated Collapse, Simply to Shield Guilty-as-Hell Deep-State Actors

+### For The Global Elite, The Best Way To Handle, Mitigate and Explain The Emerging Chaos, Along With The Ensuing Blame To Be Cast, Is To Collapse the System

+Instead, almost everyone just wants to shoot the messenger.
+The one with the message you need to hear.
+What you need to hear is NOT what you want to hear!
+Deal with it because this is real.
+It's not going
+away: it hasn't come to pass yet, but it will.
+When it happens, you will be thanking your stars that someone like me ever existed.

+- TODO: more here. why does systemic collapse check all the boxes for these people?

+- these are the people that have moderately controlled the evolution of language.
+They have have architected history: the pattern of myths that for the base paradigms of our collective narratives for explaining who we are and how we got to where we are.
+Regardless of where we live, we all have a collective story for how we got there and this narrative motivates our actions.
+Stories in history are like patterns for sewing clothes: each one provides a convenient basis by which we compare not only heroes, pariahs and demagogues, but ourselves and each other.
+  - What does the illuminati do to people they detest?
+They freeze them in carbonite, so to speak.
+If you actually manage to make waves, you become frozen into history after death, completely unable to control the evolution of your narrative, which is partially what men fear so much that makes the idea of heaven so appealing.
+Regardless of whether it's real or not, heaven is an idea of the place you spend for eternity, if you only believed in the vision of Jesus Christ.
+It the idea itself at least has power.
+Men fear how their stories will play out after their lives, since they'd have no power against their enemies to sew them into narratives and dominate the tellings of their stories.
+    - *In my own interpretation*, those who rot in hell are forgotten because, to the church, these people did not stand for what was
+      critical: the collective, geopoltical self-defense of Europe or its expansion into the New World.
+Those who ascend to heaven are instead preserved, but collectively coupled to the image of Jesus Christ forever.
+This is a magnificent fate, compared to the obliviation of Hell.
+  - Hell is not always a literal obliviation.
+If you piss off people who are powerful enough, your image and identity will spend eternity as a pattern for a story in which you are hardly the hero.
+Instead you are the fool or the pawn who is to be hated and detested for eternity, whose story is to be propagated by the occult as long as possible.
+  - See why I might be a little pissed off?
+Who stands to defend themselves most, after death?
+Those with the social and financial resources to set in motion plans which carry themselves out.

+- More than anything, these überelite fear the contagion of information that disrupts their meticulous calculations, whose moral consequentialist ends are maintained as vague at best and unknown to nearly all.
+That is by design.